-In preparation for the intended Admission, DWF has undertaken certain steps as part of the Reorganisation, which will change DWF's corporate structure as well as its partner remuneration policy.
-Further information is set out in Part XII - "Additional Information - 4.
-Reorganisation".
+In order to transition to a public company with public shareholders, DWF has undertaken certain steps as part of the Reorganisation, which will change DWF's corporate structure as well as its partner remuneration policy.
+Further information is set out in Part XVI-"Additional Information-4 Reorganisation".